datalad-handbook/book/docs/basics/101-132-advancednesting.rst

    $ datalad save -d . -m "finished my midterm project" midterm_project

 .. index::
-   pair: save modifications in nested datasets; with DataLad
+   pair: save modification in nested dataset; with DataLad
 .. find-out-more:: More on how save can operate on nested datasets

    In a superdataset with subdatasets, :dlcmd:`save` by default